Kelly Rowland Stood Up For Herself At Cannes — That Shouldn’t Be Controversial

 ”

 While Rowland did not share the specifics of her boundary that was crossed, we know the line was clearly compromised.
-So, the musician did what she deemed necessary to honor herself — she should not be labeled a "diva" for it.
+So, the musician did what she deemed necessary to honour herself — she should not be labelled a "diva" for it.